junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 All he can do is looking, and thinking.

 So he thinks hard: "Cas."
-He focuses on the syllables, thinking how his own tongue and throat would produce the sound, delivering the name.
+He focuses on the syllables, imagining how his own tongue and throat would produce the sound, delivering the name.

 "Cas --"